 Eligible candidates may submit applications to the AFCLC within the respective timelines.
 Applications submitted after the established deadlines will not be considered.
 Candidates and their commanders will be notified of the results via email approximately 60 days after the selection board convenes.
 Airmen must submit applications through the LEAP site, LEADeR, accessible through the Air Force Portal.
 You must be on an Air Force computer and have an Air University (AU) Portal account to begin your online LEAP application.

-C. RegAF AD Enlisted Airmen (excluding 1N3, 1A8X1 career fields) with at least 48 months in service (TIS) as of 18 August 2020, the rank of SrA through SMSgt, completion of all 5-Skill Level and Career Field and Education Training Plan (CFETP) requirements.
+B. RegAF AD Enlisted Airmen (excluding IN3, IA8XI career fields) with at least 48 months of time in service as of 18 August 2020, rank of SrA through SMSgt, completion of all 5-Skill Level and Career Field and Education Training Plan (CFETP) requirements.

-B. Applicants must have a superior performance record: no derogatory information, referral performance reports, Unfavorable Information File (UIF), control rosters, etc.
+B. Applicants' records must reflect superior performance with no referral reports, Unfavorable Information Files (UIF), control rosters, or other derogatory information.

-C. Applicants that are officer candidates or commissioned officers are required to submit all collegiate academic transcripts and should demonstrate scholastic achievement.
+C. Applicants that are commissioned officers are required to submit all collegiate academic transcripts and should demonstrate scholastic achievement.
 Enlisted applicants are encouraged to submit collegiate transcripts, but not required.

-D. Applicants must attest in their application to having two years of retainability (remaining service) in the Air Force.
+D. Applicants must attest in their application to having a minimum of two years of retainability (remaining service) in the Air Force.

-E. Applicants with over 16 years of total active federal military service will be reviewed on a case-by-case basis.
+E. Applicants who have reached 16 years' total active federal military service will be reviewed on a case-by-case basis.

-Applicants who meet all of the above eligibility requirements may submit an application package to the AFCLC.
 The completeness of the package is part of the evaluation.
-All forms should be a portable document format (PDF), legible, and correctly aligned.
-It is the applicant’s responsibility to ensure their forms are complete and correctly aligned.
-All forms submitted that are illegible or not correctly aligned will not be submitted to the Selection Board, and the applicant will be considered “ineligible” for consideration.
+All forms should be portable document format (PDF), legible and correctly displayed.
+It is the applicant's responsibility to ensure their forms are complete and correctly aligned.
+All forms submitted that are illegible or not correctly aligned will not be submitted to the Selection Board and the applicant will be considered "ineligible" for consideration.